List of Rochdale A.F.C. seasons

 Rochdale Association Football Club is an English professional association football club based in the town of Rochdale in Greater Manchester.
 The club plays in the Football League Two, the fourth tier in the English football league system.
 The club's colours are black and blue and they play their home games at Spotland Stadium, which has a capacity of 10,249.
 Formed in 1907 and nicknamed the Dale, they were accepted into the Football League in 1921.
-Since then, the club has remained in the bottom two professional divisions of English Football.
+Since then, the club has remained in the bottom two professional divisions of English Football until they were relegated to the National League at the end of the 2022–23 season.

 History

 Rochdale A.F.C. was formed in 1907.
 After World War I the Football League was expanded and the club unsuccessfully applied to join.
 In 1921 Rochdale was recommended to be included in the new Third Division North, and played their first League game at home against Accrington Stanley on 27 August 1921, winning 6–3.
 However, this first season ended with the club at the bottom of the League, having to reapply for membership.

 The club reached the League Cup final in 1962.
 This was the first time a club from the bottom league division had reached the final of a major competition – where they lost to Norwich City.

 The club's first promotion came in 1969, earned by a team largely assembled by manager Bob Stokoe, though it was Stokoe's assistant, Len Richley who steered Rochdale to promotion after Stokoe moved to Carlisle United.
 In the early stages of the 1969–70 season, Rochdale topped the Division Three table, sparking hopes of a second successive promotion.
 The team's form significantly declined around Christmas 1969, however, and a failure to halt the team's decline led to the dismissal of Richley.
 He was succeeded by Dick Conner, who stabilised the club's form and steered them to a 9th-place finish.
 The following three seasons saw the club finish in the lower reaches of the Division Three table, narrowly avoiding relegation each time.
 The board viewed merely surviving in Division Three as unacceptable and replaced Conner with Walter Joyce for the 1973–74 season.
 This move failed to pay off, and Rochdale was relegated after a campaign in which they won only 2 of 46 league games.

 The club finished bottom of the league in 1977–78, but was successful in their bid for re-election.
 Rochdale finished bottom for a second time in 1979–80, but was again re-elected – by one vote over Altrincham.
 In 1989–90 the club reached the fifth round of the FA Cup for the first time, but lost 1–0 to Crystal Palace.

 The club reached the fifth round of the FA Cup again in 2003, but lost 3–1 at Wolverhampton.